OmarHesham249/Docker-K8S-Labs/Lab2/README.md

 ```

 4. Running the Nginx Container
-Executed the container on the iti-network, mapping port 8080 to 8080, and handling the read-only volume mount (using :Z for SELinux context).
+Executed the container on the iti-network, mapping port 8081 to 80, and handling the read-only volume mount.

 ![Run container](https://github.com/OmarHesham249/Docker-K8S-Labs/blob/main/Lab2/Screenshots/Creating%20the%20container%20for%20task%202.png)